blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/03-Asset-Chains/01-Asset-Chain-API.rst

 -ac_cc=2 to 100
 ---------------

-The values of `2` through `100` indicate asset chains that can import functions across asset chains, but their coins are not fungible.
+The values of ``2`` through ``100`` indicate asset chains that can import functions across asset chains, but their coins are not fungible.

 For example, an asset chain may be able to query another asset chain on the same ``ac_cc`` cluster for details about a transaction.

+However, coins may not be transferred between blockchains.

 -ac_cc=101 to 9999
 ------------------